FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

-The cascaded DSP48E2 chain is the basic processing element (PE) in our systolic array design.
-A PE consists of eight cascaded DSP48E2 slices.
-A $M\times N$ systolic array consists of $\frac{M}{4}$ columns of PE, with each column consisting of $\frac{N}{16}$ PEs and an adder tree.
-Each column in the systolic array computes $\frac{N}{16}$ $1\times 16$ binary spike vector and $16\times 4$ weight matrix multiplication, while the adder tree sums up the results from $\frac{N}{16}$ PEs, generating four output channels.
-With $\frac{M}{4}$ columns, the systolic array generates $M$ outputs channels in total.
+In this work, our definition of the systolic array size is the same as that of the synaptic crossbar.
+A $M\times N$ systolic array support a $M \times N$ synaptic crossbar computation, consisting of $\frac{M}{16} \times \frac{N}{4}$ PEs, or $\frac{M}{16} \times \frac{N}{4} \times 8$ DSP48E2s.
+Note that the DSP48E2 chain acting as the dendrite in each PE cannot be cascaded across PEs without numeric overflow, therefore four additional adder-trees are instantiated to sum the SIMD accumulating results from $\frac{M}{16}$ PEs at each column up.

 Each PE in the systolic array contains different sets of synaptic weights.
-Adopting a weight-stationary scheme, synaptic weights remain cached in a PE until they are no longer needed.
-The same $1\times N$ binary spike vector is shared across columns horizontally, and $M$ partial sums flow out of the systolic array vertically.
+Adopting a weight-stationary scheme, the synaptic weight matrix remains cached in a PE until they are no longer needed.
+The same $1\times M$ binary spike vector is shared across columns horizontally behaving just like the axons.
+The $1\times N$ partial sums, or the synaptic currents, flow out of the systolic array vertically behaving just like the dendrites.